MicrosoftDocs/CommunityToolkit/docs/maui/converters/color-to-percent-black-key-converter.md

 ---
-title: ColorToPercentKeyConverter - .NET MAUI Community Toolkit
+title: ColorToPercentBlackKeyConverter - .NET MAUI Community Toolkit
 author: bijington
-description: "The ColorToPercentKeyConverter is a one way converter that allows users to convert an incoming Color to the black key component as a value between 0 and 1." ms.date: 04/15/2022
+description: "The ColorToPercentBlackKeyConverter is a one way converter that allows users to convert an incoming Color to the black key component as a value between 0 and 1." ms.date: 04/15/2022
 ---

-# ColorToPercentKeyConverter
+# ColorToPercentBlackKeyConverter

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

-The `ColorToPercentKeyConverter` is a one way converter that allows users to convert an incoming `Color` to the **key** component as a value between 0 and 1.
+The `ColorToPercentBlackKeyConverter` is a one way converter that allows users to convert an incoming `Color` to the **key** component as a value between 0 and 1.

 The `Convert` method returns the **key** component as a value between 0 and 1 from the supplied `value`.